thuld/CrmFetchKit/README.md

 gulp test
 ````
 ## Integration-tests
-Part of build task is the file "SpecRunner.html" generated.
+Part of build task is the file `SpecRunner.html` generated.
 This HTML file contains all dependencies (e.g. `mocha.js`, `chai.js`, `CrmFetchKit.bundle.js`...) so the you need only to deploy this single HTML file as web-resource your environment.
 # Versions
+## Version 3.4.0
+Since version 3.4.0 is [bower](http://bower.io/) not longer needed for the dependencies.
+All dependencies are replaced with npm.
+## Version 3.3.2
+Since version 3.3.2 uses the method `GetById` and `GetByIdSync` the SOAP **Retrieve** message.
+This was needed because the old approach to derive the primary attribute base on the entity name is not working for activities (appointment -> `activityid` and not `appointmentid`).

+Furthermore will the `GetById` and `GetByIdSync` now throw an error in case no record is found with this id.
+I the previous version the value `null` was returned.
+See integration-test `should yield am error in case a record does not exist`.
 ## Version 3.x
 This version replaced [jQuery](http://jquery.com/) dependency with [bluebird](https://github.com/petkaantonov/bluebird).
 Due to the use of bluebird instead of jQuery, some method are no longer available by the returned promise:
 - `always` instead use `finally`